 The AMA designates each activity for AMA PRA Category 1 Credit(s)™.
 Please see the specific activity for more information.

 Complete/attend the activity that is designated for CME credit carefully and take the CME quiz.
-You can view and print a certificate awarding AMA PRA Category 1 CME Credit™ when you successfully complete the quiz.
+You can view and print a certificate awarding AMA PRA Category 1 Credit™ when you successfully complete the quiz.
 You may take a quiz as many times as you like until you complete it successfully.
 Once you complete it successfully, you cannot take the quiz again.
 Your credits will be tracked in your AMA Ed Hub profile.

 Disclosure information is provided on the specific activity page.